andrelvicente/andrelvicente/README.md

 I'm a passionate Computer Science student and sustainable technology enthusiast from Uberlândia, Brazil.
 I love exploring new technologies and applying them to create innovative and eco-friendly solutions.
 When I'm not coding, you can find me reading about the latest advancements in tech or enjoying nature.

-- 🔭 Currently working on: Building Articul8 AI (Gen AI Enterprise) and contributing in UAIpy Open-Source Project
+- 🔭 Currently working on: Building Startups using Software Development and contributing in UAIpy Open-Source Project
 - 🌱 Learning about: Machine Learning, IoT, and Sustainable tech projects
 - 💬 Ask me about: Anything tech-related, especially GenAI and sustainable technology
 - 📫 How to reach me: [Email](andrevicente.ufu@gmail.com) or [LinkedIn](https://linkedin.com/in/andrelvicent)